 All the '90 Corvettes got a new dashboard with a vastly improved mixture of analog and digital instrumentation, better ventilation, better sound systems and an airbag for the driver.
 Otherwise, the Corvette was very much status quo.

-On July 2, 1992, the millionth Corvette, a white '92 convertible, was built.
-No other sports car has even come close to that.
+On July 2, 1992, the millionth Chevrolet Corvette, a white '92 convertible, was built.

 A special 40th anniversary package, consisting mostly of badges and special Ruby Red paint, was offered for 1993 on both LT1 and ZR-1 Corvettes.
-Otherwise, the most notable change for the year was refinement of the LT5 engine in the ZR-1 that boosted its horsepower from 375 to an epic 405 in real-world terms (accounting for the difference between the old SAE gross and current SAE net rating methods), the most powerful production Corvette up to that time.
+Otherwise, the most notable change for the year was refinement of the LT5 engine in the ZR-1 that boosted its horsepower from 375 to an epic 405: in real-world terms (accounting for the difference between the old SAE gross and current SAE net rating methods), the most powerful production Corvette up to that time.
 Other changes were minimal.

-An airbag was added for passengers in the 1994 Corvettes while the cockpit's trim and steering wheel were refined.
+An airbag was added for passengers in the 1994 Corvettes, while the cockpit's trim and steering wheel were refined.
 The LT1 was treated to sequential fuel injection that improved drivability and simplified emissions control but didn't increase total power output.
 The ZR-1 got new five-spoke wheels, but that's about it.

 New side gills distinguished the 1995 Corvette from previous editions, but other changes were much more subtle and included improved brakes, revised springs, de Carbon gas-charged shocks and a quieter-running engine fan.
 And for the third time, a Corvette (this time a convertible) paced the Indy 500.

 It was also the last year for the ZR-1.
-"When the LT5's throttle body opens into the 16 tuned intake runners (assuming the power key is twisted to 'full')," Motor Trend's intrepid scribe wrote in its last ZR-1 test, "it humps.
+"When the LT5's throttle body opens into the 16 tuned intake runners (assuming the power key is twisted to 'full')," Motor Trend's intrepid scribe wrote in its last ZR-1 test, "it humps."
 Beyond hazing the P315/35ZR17 Goodyear Eagle GS-Cs under the car's trademark swollen flanks when accelerating, it bursts down the quarter-mile in 13.05 seconds at over 117 mph.
 Getting to 60 from rest takes only 4.9 seconds, and getting from 60 to 100 takes only 4.8 more.
 The midrange power is even better than the Ferrari F355's.

 "The engine is sophisticated, but the sound of it and the transmission could only be more involving if the driver sat in the crankcase.
 The ZR-1's mechanical character thrills in an era when so many cars isolate their occupants.
 Like all current Corvettes, the handling limits are high, but the ZR-1's larger tires mean that once those limits have been exceeded that it's even tougher to rein in.
 And, like all current Corvettes, the cockpit is a challenge to enter and cramped once inside."

 For 1996, Chevy followed up the ZR-1 with two unique editions that would mark the end of C4 production.
 The first was a "Collector's Edition" available on coupes and convertibles that consisted mostly of special emblems, five-spoke wheels and Sebring Silver paint.
-Far more intriguing was the Grand Sport which swiped its name and blue-with-white-stripe paint job from an early-'60s racing Corvette and featured an amplified version of the LT1 small-block called the "LT4" that made a healthy 330 horsepower.
+Far more intriguing was the Grand Sport, which swiped its name and blue-with-white-stripe paint job from an early-'60s racing Corvette and featured an amplified version of the LT1 small-block called the "LT4" that made a healthy 330 hp.
 A debate still rages on whether the ZR-1 or Grand Sport best expressed the essence and potential of the C4 Corvette.